kartoza/docker-postgis/README.md

 us to sync databases.
 However a `replicant` is only for read-only transaction, thus we can't write new data to it.
 The whole database cluster will be replicated.

+### Database permissions
+Since we are using a role ${REPLICATION_USER}, we need to ensure that he has access to all the tables in a particular schema.
+So if a user adds another schema called `data` to the database `gis` he also has to update the permission for the user with the following SQL assuming the ${REPLICATION_USER} is called replicator

+     ALTER DEFAULT PRIVILEGES IN SCHEMA data GRANT SELECT ON TABLES TO replicator;

 To experiment with the replication abilities, you can see a (docker-compose.yml)[sample/replication/docker-compose.yml] sample.
 There are several environment variables that you can set, such as: